Signs Your Cat Has A Fever

 Your cat may have a fever if they are displaying the following symptoms:

 • Loss of appetite.
-Cats that do not feel well will refuse to eat, even their most favorite treat.
+Cats that do not feel well will refuse to eat, even their favorite treat.

 • Refusal to drink water.
 A cat that refuses to drink water can become in danger of dehydration.
 You can check to see if your cat is adequately hydrated by checking to make sure their gums are moist as well as their skin elasticity or skin turgor.
 Do this by gently raising the skin on your cat’s head or back of the neck.
-When you let go it should quickly snap back to place.
+When you let go it should quickly snap back into place.
 If it stays tented, call your veterinarian as it is a sign of dehydration.

 • Depression/Lethargy.
 Cats with a fever barely want to move, just as we do.
 They may want to lay in one area and stay there.
 Enticing with their favorite toy may not even entice them.